microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 ### Prerequisites

-* You should have Accera installed.
-If not, you can find the instructions in [here](../Install/README.md).
+* This tutorial assumes you already have Accera installed.
+If not, you can find the instructions in [here](../Install/README.md)
-* Be familiar with writing Python and C++ code.
+* You should also be familiar with writing Python and C++

 ### A naive MatMul algorithm

-Consider the example of multiplying matrices A and B and adding the result into matrix C. In NumPy syntax, this can be expressed as:
+Let's consider the example of multiplying matrices A and B, and adding the result into matrix C. In NumPy syntax, this can be expressed as:

 ```
 C += A @ B
 ```

-A naive algorithm for matrix multiplication typically contains 3 nested for-loops.
-In Python, this can be expressed as:
+A naive algorithm for matrix multiplication typically contains 3 nested for loops.
+Expressed in Python, this could like:

 ```
 # A.shape = (M, K), B.shape = (K, N), C.shape = (M, N)